-People who have lost an incredible amount of weight may experience undesired excess skin in the upper thigh area that becomes very difficult to tone with exercise and diet, making them look heavier than what they actually are.
+People who have lost a significant amount of weight may experience excess skin in the upper thigh area that does not respond to exercise and diet, because the skin has been stretched and lost elasticity.

-Loose skin due to weight loss or aging may be uncomfortable, producing skin irritation and difficulty with clothing and other activities such as walking and running.
+Loose skin may be uncomfortable, producing skin irritation and difficulty with clothing and activities such as walking and running.
 By removing the excess skin and underlying fat tissue, a thigh lift can alleviate these symptoms.
 Liposuction is frequently part of this procedure with the goal of removing fat and shaping the thigh area.

 A thigh lift may also be considered with other surgical procedures referred to as body contouring surgery, when an individual seeks to remove unwanted skin and soft tissue from many parts of the body that can become problematic after significant weight loss.

 Patients considering any form of body surgery will need to come in for a consultation with Dr Avery to discuss your expectations, along with the surgical options for how these can be achieved.
 During your consultation with the Avery team, we will ensure that the surgery you are considering is the appropriate choice for you.

 At Avery, we welcome the opportunity to have an open conversation with you to understand the changes you are looking for with surgery.
 Our patients’ stories matter a great deal to us.

 Wherever you are on your personal journey, we would like to assist you.
 Your reasons for having surgery and your expectations from surgery are important conversations to have before undergoing surgery.
 Dr Avery will also assess your health and medical history to ensure any surgical procedure you are considering is a safe and appropriate choice for you.

 Your GP or another specialist that knows you well must make a referral to Dr Avery.
 The decision to have a consultation may be made after talking with family or friends or following your own research into plastic surgery and Dr Avery.